-To provide campus partners a forum for sharing ideas and concerns about campus network management
+The Network Advisory Group’s (NAG) mission is to provide campus partners a forum for sharing ideas and concerns about campus network management.

 In 2003, the UW embarked on a major change in how campus networks are supported and funded.
 Prior to the change, central IT (DoIT) operated much like an ISP and only had responsibility for the campus backbone.
 Departments managed their local networks independently, including purchases, configurations and IOS maintenance updates.